HCaldwell95/watery-wordplay-wreck/README.md

 ### Future Features to Implement

 The game currently lacks personalisation and ownership.
-I aim to implement a feature enabling users to input their username, and their highest (and lowest) scores would be stored in a database, visible to all users through a leaderboard-style interface.
+I aim to implement a feature enabling users to input their usernames, and their highest (and lowest) scores would be stored in a database, visible to all users through a leaderboard-style interface.
 This addition, featuring a leaderboard displaying the names and scores of past players, will enhance player engagement and promote continued gameplay.

 ## Python Libraries Used
 ### random: